 Rainfall and flooding

-Overall, rain will likely increase as warmer, more humid weather results in more precipitation, and rainfall will be more extreme, with more torrential downpours leading to flooding and other extreme weather events.
-Our winters will most likely become wetter.
+More torrential downpours can lead to flooding and other extreme weather events.
 This can damage property and force people to move, impacting on livelihoods and communities.

 Ireland is known for cold, wet weather, so one of the more obvious signs of climate change affecting Ireland is its changing weather conditions.
 Between 1890 and 2008, the average temperature in Ireland rose 0.7 degrees Celsius.
-Since 1990, Ireland has experienced six out of the ten warmest years on record.
+Average temperatures over the last five years and the last ten years have been the warmest on record.

 Although climate change will result in more torrential downpours of rain, especially during winter, at the same time we can likely expect more droughts during the summer as more heatwaves and more dry spells take hold.
 This will impact on the agricultural industry, leading to failed harvests.
 It can also affect our drinking water supply and lead to water shortages.

-Increased rainfall and drought can both cause big food security problems, for both our agricultural industries at home and abroad.
+The risk of increased rainfall in the winter and drought in the summer can cause big food security problems, for both our agricultural industries at home and abroad.
 We import a lot of our food, but if farmers in other EU countries and beyond continue to experience extreme weather events like flooding and drought, their crops will fail and we could experience food shortages.

 Extreme weather events